-- 52.1 The assessment weighting of a course within a year is proportional to its credit value. - 52.2 For degrees with two honours years, including degree programmes with an obligatory period of residence/study abroad, the classification is based on performance in both honours years, which are equally weighted except for: - (a) modern language degree programmes with a prescribed period of residence abroad where credit points for language acquisition through residence are aggregated with those associated with the language learning in the final year and where the classification is based on two honours years in line with this aggregation; - (b) degree programmes where students can opt to spend a period of residence/study abroad, where credits will be allocated for the study abroad but these are weighted zero in the final classification; - (c) the MA in International Business and the MA with Honours in American Studies, where the classification for these students is based solely on the final honours year; and - (d) the BSc degrees in Biological Sciences in the Schools of Biological Sciences and Biomedical Sciences which are weighted 2:1 Senior: Junior Honours; and
+- 55.1 The assessment weighting of a course within a year is proportional to its credit value. - 55.2 For degrees with two honours years, including degree programmes with an obligatory period of residence/study abroad, the classification is based on performance in both honours years, which are equally weighted except for: - (a) modern language degree programmes with a prescribed period of residence abroad where credit points for language acquisition through residence are aggregated with those associated with the language learning in the final year and where the classification is based on two honours years in line with this aggregation; - (b) degree programmes where students can opt to spend a period of residence/study abroad, where credits will be allocated for the study abroad but these are weighted zero in the final classification; - (c) the MA in International Business, where the classification for these students is based solely on the final honours year; and - (d) the BSc degrees in Biological Sciences in the Schools of Biological Sciences and Biomedical Sciences which are weighted 2:1 Senior: Junior Honours; and - (e) the BSc degrees in Chemistry which are weighted 2:1 Senior: Junior Honours. - 55.3 Integrated Masters degrees have three honours years and their classification is based on all these years, in which the three honours years are weighted respectively 20, 40, 40 (in percentage terms), with the exception of the MChem and - MChemPhys degrees "with Industrial Experience" and "with a Year Abroad", and the MPhys degrees "with a Year Abroad" which are weighted 20, 20, 60.

-- (e) the BSc degrees in Chemistry which are weighted 2:1 Senior:Junior Honours for students entering Chemistry 3 from September 2013 onwards. - 52.3 Integrated Masters degrees have three honours years and their classification isbased on all these years, in which the three honours years are weighted respectively 20, 40, 40 (in percentage terms), with the exception of the MChem and MChemPhys degrees "with Industrial Experience" and "with a Year Abroad", and the MPhys degrees "with a Year Abroad" which are weighted 20, 20, 60. - 52.4 The relevant Board of Examiners will specify which courses will be used for classification purposes for students who exit with a BSc who were previously on an Integrated Masters degree. - 52.5 Intercalated honours degrees have a one-year honours component and their classification is based solely on the honours year.
-Degree classification is derived by calculating the mean of marks of the individual courses, weighted by the number of credit points of each course. - 52.6 Honours degree programmes in ECA using the Grade Assessment Scheme apply an algorithm to establish the classification of award based solely on the final honours year.
-The algorithm is based upon the level of grades attained for each learning outcome within each course, weighted by the volume of credit for each course. - 52.7 Classification models for credit for study abroad are contained in the College Progression Boards for Optional Study Abroad: Terms of Reference.
+- 55.4 The relevant Board of Examiners will specify which courses will be used for classification purposes for students who exit with a BSc who were previously on an Integrated Masters degree. - 55.5 Intercalated honours degrees have a one-year honours component and their classification is based solely on the honours year.
+Degree classification is derived by calculating the mean of marks of the individual courses, weighted by the number of credit points of each course. - 55.6 Honours degree programmes in ECA using the Grade Assessment Scheme apply an algorithm to establish the classification of award based solely on the final honours year.
+The algorithm is based upon the level of grades attained for each learning outcome within each course, weighted by the volume of credit for each course. - 55.7 Classification models for credit for study abroad are contained in the College Progression Boards for Optional Study Abroad: Terms of Reference.

-www.docs.sasg.ed.ac.uk/AcademicServices/Staff/ExamBoard/Study Abroad Colle ge Progression Board.pdf
+www.docs.sasg.ed.ac.uk/AcademicServices/Staff/ExamBoard/Study Abroad College Progression Board.pdf

-Regulation 53 Postgraduate assessment progression
+Regulation 56 Postgraduate assessment progression